-Facility Modifications and Improvements for 2022
+Facility Modifications and Improvements for 2023

-In 2022, the City of Batavia water plant team refurbished three of our large sand water filters, removing all of the old media and sand, cleaning and inspecting the filter box, sanitizing it, and replacing it with new media and sand.
-While it was open, we emptied both of our large softeners for cleaning, inspection, and repair, as well as replacing some of the internal piping that was over 50 years old.
-In collaboration with Genesee County, the City drilled an additional well on Cedar Street (Well-C) to supplement our raw water supply when the creek is turbid or experiencing extended dry spells.
-We successfully completed it and are now using it as an additional source of water for the plant.
+In 2023, the City of Batavia water plant team refurbished one of our large sand water filters, removing all of the old media and sand, cleaning and inspecting the filter box, sanitizing it, and replacing it with new media and sand.
+We emptied both of our large softeners for cleaning, inspection, and repair.
+In collaboration with Genesee County, the City cleaned and inspected the raw water intake pipe leading to the plant from the creek as well as cleaning and repairing the intake vault that's over 100 years old.
+We also removed and rebuilt one of our main creek water pumps, which has been in service for more than 25 years, restoring its capacity and reliability.
+We replaced the roof on one our well houses and replaced the steam boiler's heating system to a more efficient model.

-Facts and Figures for 2022
+Facts and Figures for 2023

-During 2022, the City of Batavia Water Filtration Plant processed a total of 1.24 billion gallons of water, treating an average of 3.4 million gallons per day.
+During 2023, the City of Batavia Water Filtration Plant processed a total of 1.15 billion gallons of water, treating an average of 3.2 million gallons per day.
 We serve a population of 15,600 people and supply water to roughly 5,600 service connections.
-In 2022, we sold 1.20 billion gallons of water.
-455 million gallons were sold through Genesee County meters to the Town of Batavia, Elba, Oakfield, and Darien.
-In addition, 64.3 million gallons were used in the water plant for testing and processing.
-A total of 228 million gallons, or 19%, were not metered and are unaccounted for.
-Water for fire hydrants, city maintenance, parks, the spray park at Austin Park, and water lost due to leaks or water breaks comprise the unaccounted amount.
-In 2022, the average charge for water billed was \$5.97 per thousand gallons.
-All of your 2022 tap water met all State drinking water regulations and Health Department standards, as it has in previous years.
-The City of Batavia Water Department is pleased to report that there were no system, microbiological, or reporting violations throughout the year.
+In 2023, we sold 1.1 billion gallons of water.
+299.6 million gallons were sold through Genesee County meters to the Town of Batavia, Elba, Oakfield, and Darien.
+In addition, 64.5 million gallons were used in the water plant for testing and processing.
+A total of 348 million gallons, or 33%, were not metered and are unaccounted for which includes water for fire hydrants, city maintenance, parks, the spray park at Austin Park, and water lost due to leaks or water breaks comprise the unaccounted amount.
+In 2023, the average charge for water billed was \$6.27 per thousand gallons.
+All of your 2023 tap water met all State drinking water regulations and Health Department standards, as it has in previous year.